 This CGC establishes, determines, and defines the structure, composition, functions, and responsibility of the governing bodies of BNA enabling to ensure the development of activities and achieve the purposes set forth in the Charter of the Bank, all in accordance with governance best practices and transparency policies.
-Moreover, the guidelines set forth in this CGC represent a reference framework for BNA Group Companies, which will be used as a source for amendment and/or updating of their respective Codes.
+Moreover, the guidelines set forth in this CGC represent a reference framework for BNA Group Companies and Foreign Branches, which shall serve as basis for amendment and/or updating of their respective Codes.